 Berlinde De Bruyckere, mixed media, 2004

-With a humanism that draws attention to the absolute emotion, Berlinde De Bruyckere creates tormented sculptures.
-Human bodies lack a face and avoid direct communication.
-The suffering, the human remnant itself, consists of eerie fleshy wax sculptures that confuse the order of our minds.
-The mystical visual language of this Belgian artist testifies to drama and eroticism.
+With a humanism that focuses on absolute emotion, Belgian artist Berlinde De Bruyckere creates tormented sculptures.
+Human bodies lack faces and avoid direct communication, yet they encourage dialogue about the essence of our existence.
+Suffering, the human remnant itself, consists of terrifying fleshy wax sculptures that confuse the order of our minds and disturb our peace of mind.
+The mystical imagery of this artist testifies to a sensitive confrontation with drama and eroticism.

-Attraction and aversion, life and death – it can be found in the work ‘Head’ – a horse’s head deprived of all senses.
-What seems sinister here offers something serene, as if it begs to be caressed with tenderness.
-The velvety animal skins, freeing themselves from vulnerability, mesmerize ourselves.
+Attraction and repulsion, life and death – it all resonates in the work ‘Head’ – a horse’s head deprived of all senses.
+What appears sinister offers something serene, as if begging to be caressed tenderly.
+The velvety animal skin, freeing themselves from vulnerability, mesmerize us.
+The carnal representation proves to have a sacred character but is at odds with Biblical redemption.

 – For more works by this artist, contact the gallery. –